 Inxeption Industrial Marketplaces

-Quickly launch an industrial marketplace that is unique to your business.
-Gain exposure from omni-channel selling and visibility to more B2B audiences.
+A marketplace creates an opportunity to rethink the power of your business and network.
+Think about your main value proposition to customers, and then gather complementary products and services.
+For example, a landscaping company could not only offer its design and installation services online, it could gather vendors such as garden supply companies and gardeners to join its platform and create even more value for customers.
+All participants gain exposure from omni-channel selling and visibility to more B2B audiences.
 Multiple trusted vendors can sell on a given marketplace, with the opportunity to price products differently for different audiences.
-Present trusted, specially curated bundles of products and services to customers.
 Sell more, build brand loyalty, and use Inxeption’s integrated tools to monitor your marketing, supply chain and logistics processes.

 Frequently Asked Questions

 Inxeption Commerce Partners can take an active role in the creation and management of marketplaces, or join one or many to benefit from exposure to new target markets.
 Marketplaces can represent a full spectrum of industrial verticals such as lighting, automotive equipment, and warehouse furnishing products and services.

 How are Inxeption Marketplaces different from other marketplaces?

 Many third-party marketplaces cannibalize sales from merchants and undercut pricing, but Inxeption Marketplaces give members the power to set the catalog, pricing, and promotions without sacrificing ownership of customer data.

 Benefit from pooled marketing resources across merchants and integrated analytics dashboards to help you refine your offerings and grow your business.

 Inxeption Marketplaces can benefit virtually any business in any industry.
 For example:

 - A large commercial real estate firm might collaborate with furniture providers, lighting companies, and sanitization services to offer comprehensive office space packages to businesses.